hyperledger/indy-node/design/transaction_endorser.md

  - A transaction author can use a different transaction endorser for future transactions, including updates to attribs and key rotations.
  - The transaction must use the author key to sign the transaction author agreement
  - If the endorser field is included in a transaction, then the ledger will reject the transaction if it is not signed by the endorser.
+ - It should not be possible to endorse a transaction without explicitly specifying the Endorser.

 ## Proposed workflow
 1. Transaction Author builds a new request (`indy_build_xxx_reqeust`).